rschristopher/rschristopher.github.io/src/custody/protocols/basic.md

     1 laptop (that can be booted with Tails OS)

-    *Most importantly, you will need
-    one private place without any surveillance,
-    including mobile phones or computers;
+*Most importantly*, you will need one private place; a place with no surveillance, including mobile phones or computers;
  a place where no one can see
-    what you're doing.*
+ what you're doing.

+???+ danger "Must be done in private"
+    These steps (in red) involve private keys and must be done in complete privacy.
+    This means no phones, no Internet,
+    and no electronics other than what
+    is specified (e.g., a coldcard).

+???+ warning "Be careful"
+    These steps (in orange) involve
+    access to your Bitcoin wallet
+    and should be handled with caution.

+    It is advisable to use the same private room as above
+    and only bring with you the listed devices
+    (which will involve Internet access).
+    Please leave all other devices,
+    including smartphones, elsewhere.